Garnet-Yeates/GarnsMod/README.md

 # LootExtensions

 ## Understanding ILoot and how LootExtensions helps modify it
 The main use case for LootExtensions stems from the fact that the `ILoot.RemoveWhere` method only targets surface level rules.
-Not only this, but the default methods for finding rules (considering we cannot use RemoveWhere) rely on hard-coding and create compatibility issues.
-To fully understand the drawbacks of `ILoot.RemoveWhere` and the default system, we must learn what 'surface level' or 'root rules' are, as well as learning what child rules are (both `nested` and `chained` children)
+Not only this, but the default procedures for finding rules (considering we cannot use RemoveWhere) rely on hard-coding and create compatibility issues.
+To fully understand the drawbacks of `ILoot.RemoveWhere` and the default system, we must learn what 'surface level' or 'root rules' are, as well as learning what child rules are (both `nested` and `chained` children).

 ### Surface Level / Root Rules
 Surface level rules are the rules that appear directly under the `ILoot` instance.
 These rules can be iterated over / mutated by using the `ILoot.Get()` method and they